ryan-mcclue/unsw/comp4920/ass2.md

 In the context of a statistical model of explanation, an ADM system is fair if the proportion of positive to negative decisions are the same for all demographics.
 This statistical correlation can reveal biases in the system that need to be rectified to promote fairness.
 Consider applying an ADM system to the University of California, Berkeley admissions study (Bickel et al., 1975).
 Initial statistical analysis showed that 44% of male applicants were accepted compared to only 35% of females, suggesting apparent gender discrimination.
 However, when examining acceptance rates by individual departments, females actually had higher acceptance rates than males.
 This phenomenon, known as Simpson's Paradox (Malinas and Bigelow, 2016), occurs when a statistical trend appears in grouped data but reverses when the data is subdivided.
 The paradox arose because females more frequently applied to departments with lower overall acceptance rates, skewing the aggregate statistics.
 This example highlights several limitations of statistical fairness measures.
 Firstly, there is no clear guidance on how to address identified biases.
 As explored by Dressel and Farid (2018), blindly pursuing statistical fairness can lead to unintended consequences and even exacerbate existing inequalities.
 Secondly, there is no programmatic way to cluster the data that reveals all possible biases.
 Thirdly, violations of demographic parity may not necessarily indicate unfairness given the context of the problem.
 This is explored by Wang et al. (2023), where differing base rates of recidivism leading to statistically unequal outcomes aren't necessarily discriminatory.
 Therefore, in line with Sequoiah-Grayson's (2022) arguments, while statistical approaches can work towards achieving fairness in an ADM system, they are not sufficient on their own.
 Human judgement is required to properly interpret the inherent complexities of fairness.
 TODO: have to make explicit reference to Grayson (i.e. direct quotes)
+TODO: all explicit reference, e.g. as Wang says exploring recidivism ""

 A causal model of explanation considers fairness to be if a decision applies equally across different demographics.
 Beyond just identifying a correlation as a statistical model enables, causality provides a means to articulate the reasons for these relationships.
 By understanding the causal mechanisms at play, targeted interventions can be developed to promote fairness.
-A causal query can be encoded as a counterfactual, i.e. a hypothetical.
-In the context of the UNSW admissions example, counterfactuals would be of the form
+In causal models, fairness queries are encoded as counterfactuals - hypothetical scenarios that test causal relationships.
+Consider again the UC Berkeley admissions example.
-"what would the admission rate be if all people were male" (and likewise all female).
+A causal analysis would ask counterfactual questions like "what would the admission rate be if all applicants were male?" versus "if all were female?"
-If these are different, have shown that manipulating gender affects decision and therefore established discrimination casually.
-However, don't have control over causal relationships, like gender influences hobbies which influences if admitted or not, i.e. doesn't take into account proxy variables.
-There is no magic formula to say what variables along this chain are permissible causal influences, e.g. ok if department affects, but not hobbies
+Different outcomes for these scenarios would establish that gender causally influences admissions, indicating potential discrimination.
+To perform such analysis, the relationships between variables are modeled as a causal graph, where nodes represent factors like gender or department choice, and edges indicate causal relationships between them.
+These paths through the graph reveal why dependencies exist and consequently why unfairness may occur.
+However, when establishing causal discrimination, the specific paths through which gender affects admission must be carefully examined.
+Some causal relationships may be considered admissible - for instance, if gender influences department choice which affects admission.
+Others may be deemed inadmissible and indicate unfairness - such as if gender influences hobbies which then affect admission chances.
+Importantly, there is no algorithmic solution for determining which causal paths are acceptable.
-These choices are determined by cultural, social and ethical considerations.
+These decisions require cultural, social, and ethical considerations that only human judgment can properly evaluate.
-So, need human to be able to justify these variables as admissable.
+Therefore, while causal models provide powerful tools for analyzing fairness, human oversight remains essential for determining which causal relationships are ethically admissible.
 ---
 Causal models offer a more nuanced and actionable approach to achieving fairness in ADM systems.